 If you do not do a direct rollover, you may still do a rollover by making a deposit into an IRA or eligible employer plan that will accept it.
 You will have 60 days after you receive the payment to make the deposit.
-If you do not do a direct rollover, the Plan is required to withhold 20% of the payment for federal income taxes (up to the amount of cash and property received other than employer stock).
+If you do not do a direct rollover, the Plan is required to withhold 20% of the payment for federal income taxes.
 This means that, in order to roll over the entire payment in a 60-day rollover, you must use other funds to make up for the 20% withheld.
-If you do not roll over the entire amount of the payment, the portion not rolled over will be taxed and will be subject to the 10% additional income tax on early distributions if you are under age 591⁄2 (unless an exception applies).
+If you do not roll over the entire amount of the payment, the portion not rolled over will be taxed and will be subject to the 10% additional income tax on early distributions if you are under age 59 1⁄2 (unless an exception applies).